inovexcorp/mobi/com.mobi.security.api/README.md

 IMPORTANT: If there is a default password in the password field (i.e. `CHANGEME`), make sure you change it before you start Mobi.
 Otherwise your passwords will be easy to decrypt.

-An alternate way of providing a encryption master password is via environment variable.
+An alternate way of providing an encryption master password is via environment variable.
 To configure the use of an environment variable, use the following fields:

 ```
 enabled=true